paladin-t/bitty/docs/documents/manual.md

 ### File

-Being the same as Lua list, `File` index starts from 1.
+Being the same as Lua list, a `File`'s index starts from 1.
 Implements a `Stream` protocol as file on disk.

 **Constructors**